pH7Software/pH7-Internationalization/README.md

 - *Optional:* Open *pH7CMSLangs.sql* file.
 Replace `pH7_` by your prefix set in "~/_protected/app/configs/config.ini" [database] prefix variable.
 Then, execute the file through phpMyAdmin.

+## Troubleshooting

+If it doesn't work even if Gettext is installed on your server, it means the locale (language) you want to install is not available on your server/web hosting.
+You will have to install it or contact your host to install the locale (language) you want to use for your site.

+For Debian-based OS (such as Ubuntu and Linux Mint), please have a look here [how to install a new locale](https://github.com/pH7Software/pH7CMS-Test-Gettext-Lang#how-to-install-the-missing-locale-language-on-my-server).

 ## Website

 **[PHP Dating Script](http://ph7cms.com)**